RocketChat/docs-old/guides/administration/basic-white-labeling.md

 ### Colors

-Let’s start out with the most basic changes you can make to your server, changing colors.
+LetÃÂ¢ÃÂÃÂs start out with the most basic changes you can make to your server, changing colors.
 Rocket.Chat offers the ability to change most of its elements colors

 ### Error